Custom payment drivers can be added to support any payment provider.Documentation Index

 cart

 $cart property on the payment driver.
-When using the release method we recommend expecting a $cart
+When using the authorize method, it is recommended to expect a $cart

-instance and checking for the existence of an order.
+instance and check for the existence of an order.

 order